-This Vegan Carrot Cake Muffins recipe is quick and easy to make!
-Carrot cake muffins are perfect for a grab-and-go breakfast or an afternoon snack.
+Vegan carrot cake muffins are perfect for a grab-and-go breakfast or an afternoon snack.
 They’re also a terrific addition to an Easter brunch buffet!
-They’re oil-free and free of refined sugar, so they’re a healthier option than traditional carrot cake or carrot cupcakes.
+They’re oil-free and free of refined sugar, so they're a healthier option than traditional carrot cake or carrot cupcakes.
+This vegan recipe is quick and easy to make!

 Do you remember that Carrot Cake Smoothie recipe I posted a few weeks ago?
 While I was typing up that blog post, I found myself with a serious carrot cake hankering.
 And it wouldn’t go away.

 So, I gave in and made vegan carrot cake.
 Well, I made vegan carrot cake muffins.
 What’s the difference between carrot cake cupcakes and carrot cake muffins?
 Frosting!
 I have used maple syrup as a sweetener instead of granulated sugar, so they’re not quite a sweet as traditional carrot cake.

 Traditional Carrot Cake